siddhartht16/javacodegenerator/JSON_README.md

 * from = From side of the relationship.
 This object should contain specific keys as per the relationship
 * to = To side of the relationship.
 This object should contain specific keys as per the relationship

+Expected objects for each relationship are explained below

 * For a **OneToOne** relationship
   Following JSON is expected for a OneToOne relationship definition in the relationships array.